1. Methodology background

 A number of procedures are followed to quality assure the data.
 These processes are applied at all stages of the production process, at both granular and aggregate levels.

 Quality assurance is carried out at all of the important stages of processing.
-This is followed by a larger scale quality assurance, involving ONS experts on labour market and National Accounts.
-This made it possible to check the accuracy of the data and the processing system simultaneously.
+This is followed by a larger-scale quality assurance, involving ONS experts on labour market and National Accounts.
+This makes it possible to check the accuracy of the data and the processing system simultaneously.

 Visual presentations are created from the processed data.
 These presentations are used for internal analysis to highlight important data points or patterns that may warrant further investigation.